SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The best part is that they allow visitors a few days a week.

-The trail to get to it is only half a mile, but it is fairly steep.
-They offer both self-guided and docent leads tours.
+The trail to get to it is only half a mile long, but it is fairly steep.
+They offer both self-guided and docent-led tours.
 You must sign up for the docent tour in advance.
-They are only offered in the Summer.
+They are only offered in the summer.

-Try and bring binoculars or a camera with a good lens to see seals, dolphins, or possibly whales!
+Try and bring binoculars or a camera with a good lens to spot seals, dolphins, or possibly whales!

 There are restrooms and one shower.
 There is a snack bar open during the summer months.
 The picnic areas are nice and well-kept.
-The Marin Transit Bus #61 goes to it, so you don't have to drive or deal with parking.
+The Marin Transit Bus #61 drops off here, so you don't have to drive or deal with parking.

 Tenessee Valley is another fantastic place to explore the great outdoors.
 From the parking lot, you can head off on several trails, including one 1.7-mile trail that takes you down to the Tennessee Valley Beach Overlook.

-Depending on the season, you can see many blooming flowers like the California Poppy, golden and swaying reeds, or lush grasses.
+Depending on the season, you can see many blooming flowers like the California Poppy, golden and swaying reeds, and lush grasses.
 There are hawks and other amazing wildlife here too.

 No dogs allowed.

-It is so fun to visit here since you see the missiles up close and beside you and talk with volunteers who know the history and can give you a "real-life" experience.
+It is so fun to visit, since you see the missiles up close and you can talk with volunteers who know the history and can give you a "real-life" experience.

 The Nike Missile Site is only open a few days and hours each week, so you will want to call ahead and ensure a tour is available for your time here.